- Cash $1000

 - Your passport

-Most major banks operate Monday to Friday between the hours of 9am to 4pm, and some may open on Saturday morning.
+Most major banks are open Monday to Friday between the hours of 9am to 4pm, and some may open on Saturday morning.

-To help you plan your finances for your tuition fees and other related study costs, please see our costs and scholarships information.
+To learn about your tuition fees and other related study costs, please see our costs and scholarships information.

-Your tuition fees are billed to you each study term, meaning your tuition fees are calculated based on the type and number of courses you are enrolled in each study term.
+You will receive a bill for your tuition fees each study term.
+Your tuition fees are calculated based on the type and number of courses you are enrolled in each study term.
 Your tuition bill will be calculated and emailed to your student email and available for you to view in your myHub account.

 Cost of living in Australia